dbExpression-team/docs.dbExpression.com/src/pages/advanced-scaffolding/scaffolding-configuration.md

 The *key* setting with a value of "MsSql" indicates that the target database is a Microsoft SQL Server database.

 ### source.platform.version
 The *version* setting indicates the version of Microsoft SQL Server (see [Supported Versions](/mssql/versions)).
-The scaffolded code will include version specific configuration and settings, so it is important to use the correct value for *version*.
+The scaffolded code will include version specific services, so it is important to use the correct value for *version*.

 ### source.connectionString
 The connection string for the target database.
 The scaffolding process connects to this database to retrieve metadata about tables, columns, stored procedures, etc.